Rotting Fruit! Which Fruits Rot the Fastest, the Slowest? How do We Explain the Differences?

 - When is refrigeration useful and when should it be avoided in regard to preserving fruit?

-This science fair experiment also serves to acquaint students with the essential processes of sciencing such as the importance of the use of a control, of identifying dependent and independent variables, of data collection, of pictorial and or graphic presentation of data and of being able to make better judgments as to the validity and reliability of their findings.
-They take on the role of scientists and in the process they learn to act as one.
+This science fair experiment also serves to acquaint students with the essential processes of scientific inquiry such as the importance of using a control, identifying dependent and independent variables, collecting data, depicting data and making good judgments as to the validity and reliability of their findings.

 - a bowl